mlcommons/ck/README.md

-CK let users assign assign DOI-style UID to any available code and data, make them searchable (using ElasticSearch), shareable with the community through CK we-bservices and GITHUB (or any other version control system), and expose them to powerful third-party statistical analysis and big data predictive analytics tools including R and SciPy.
+CK let users assign assign DOI-style UID to any available code and data, make them searchable (using ElasticSearch), shareable with the community through CK web-services and GITHUB (or any other version control system), and expose them to powerful third-party statistical analysis and big data predictive analytics tools including R and SciPy.